 Traditionally, the solution to operating robotics in extreme-cold temperatures has been to insulate critical electronic components and provide heat to allow them to operate.
 But, insulation requires physical space and adds weight to launches, two things that are a costly premium on any space mission.
 And, producing heat requires significant amounts of energy that has to be generated, stored, and diverted from other tasks.

 Developing the DACEE

-Motiv Space Systems developed the Dual Axis Controller for (use in) Extreme Environments (DACEE) under the NASA Small Business Innovation Research program.
+Motiv Space Systems developed the dual-axis motor controller for (use in) Extreme Environments (DACEE) under the NASA Small Business Innovation Research program.
 At its core, the DACEE is a robotic controller that’s capable of functioning at temperatures as cold as -180°C and as warm as 100°C.

 This hardware will allow more efficient robotic missions to asteroids, comets, Phobos and Deimos, Titan, Ganymede, Mars, and our own planet’s Moon.

-The DACEE has a wide range of robotic applications for both NASA and commercial missions.
-It can be used to adjust lenses and antennas, open covers, pan and tilt cameras, and devices, deploy hinges and drive a robotic arm.
+The DACEE has a wide range of applications in space robotics for both NASA and commercial missions.
+It can be used to adjust lenses and antennas, open covers, pan, and tilt cameras, and devices, deploy hinges and drive a robotic arm.